Sinicization: Tibet

 The sinicization of Tibet is the change of Tibetan society to Han Chinese standards by means of state propaganda, police presence, cultural assimilation, religious persecution, immigration, population transfer, land development, land transfer, and political reform.
 According to the U.S. branch of the Offices of Tibet, it has been underway since the Chinese regained control of Tibet in 1951.
 Sources quoted by Radio Free Asia have stated that in present-day Tibet, traditional Tibetan festivals have "been turned into a platform for propaganda and political theater" where "government workers and retirees are barred from engaging in religious activities, and government workers and students in Tibetan schools are forbidden from visiting local monasteries."

 Religion

 In April 2016, CCP general secretary Xi Jinping declared that to "actively guide the adaptation of religions to socialist society, an important task is supporting China's religions' persistence in the direction of sinicization."
 He later reiterated this plan to the 19th Communist Party Congress saying "We will fully implement the Party's basic policy on religious affairs, insist on the sinicization of Chinese religions, and provide active guidance for religion and socialism to coexist."

+Christianity and Islam, alongside with the already sinicized Buddhism, are classified as universalizing religions.
+This means that their teachings and precepts are not limited to a specific people or culture, and assimilation into new cultures is already something expected in these religious traditions.